Hurting in Windsor: How a viral police pepper-spray incident has illuminated racial tensions in a small Virginia town

 But as he toggled between his phone and watching coverage of the trial of Derek Chauvin, the Minneapolis police officer charged with murder in the death of George Floyd, Williams realized there could be power in the spotlight suddenly being shone on his little corner of rural Virginia.

-The raw footage of police pointing guns at Caron Nazario, 27, in his military fatigues — captured at the BP gas station in Windsor back on Dec.
+The raw footage of police pointing guns at Caron Nazario, 27, in his military fatigues — captured at the BP gas station in Windsor on Dec.
 5 but just now come to light — was going to shake things up.
 “Perhaps this incident here will open up eyes of more people and may be the catalyst to challenge the culture of Windsor,” Williams said this week.

-And so on Tuesday night Williams did something he’s never done before: he made the 10-minute drive into town to attend a Windsor Town Council meeting.
+So on Tuesday night, Williams did something he’s never done before: He made the 10-minute drive into town to attend a Windsor Town Council meeting.
 Dozens of other people had the same idea.
 TV crews showed up.
 Protesters from BLM 757, a Black Lives Matter group from Virginia Beach, were on hand with a bullhorn and a large protest flag.
-Squads of county sheriff’s deputies and Virginia State Police provided security, but town police were absent.
+Squads of county sheriff’s deputies and Virginia state police provided security, but town police were absent.

 Mayor Glyn Willis arrived about an hour early and paced the cavernous gymnasium outfitted for the meeting, folding tables set up for the council, folding chairs for the audience, arranged at pandemic-safe distances across the parquet floor.